-- Free Expiration Date Printable (Created by me!)
+- Free Expiration Date Printable (Link below)

 For all the clear food containers and plastic containers, I was able to just adhere the vinyl labels right to the container.
 I did, however, measure exactly where I wanted the labels to go so they were uniform across the board.

 See all those clear food containers?
 The ones that were purchased on two separate trips to Ikea.
 Yeah, those containers.

 You’ll notice that some of the containers are labeled things like pasta, oatmeal, and pancake mix.
 These items come in boxes that have the cooking directions and expiration dates on them so what is one to do when you throw them out?
 Cut out the directions off the boxes and place them inside the containers with the food!